 - Have at least a 2.0 cumulative GPA at the time of application.

 In addition to the above criteria, re-admission will depend upon the availability of a clinical opening.
 Students will be notified of a decision affecting their readmission at the end of the semester before requested readmission date.
 A criminal background check will be completed as part of the readmission process.
 If a returning student has been out of the program for more than one year, the student must repeat all PNE courses.

 For more information about our graduation rates, the median debt of students who completed the program, and other important information, please visit our website at https://www.nr.edu/ge/.

-Working in the role of a nurse aide is physically, emotionally, and intellectually demanding.
-Students engaged in clinical experiences while enrolled in the program must be able to perform in the role of a nurse aide.
-The chart, based on expectations published by the Council on Collegiate Education for Nursing, describes activities associated with classroom and clinical requirements.
+Certificate Degree Nursing Competencies: Nursing is a physically, emotionally, and intellectually demanding profession.
+Students engaged in clinical experiences while enrolled in the program perform in the role of a practical nurse.
+The chart below, based on expectations published by the Council on Collegiate Education for Nursing, describes activities associated with clinical experiences.